 The primary outcomes reported included efficacy and side effects of a single dose of each drug compared to placebo at two hours after initial study medication.
 Though patient and patient advocates highlighted the importance of outcomes after two hours, protocols for use of rescue medications and additional study medication dosing differed markedly among the trials making it difficult to assess the benefits of these drugs after two hours.
-While we looked at outcomes up to 48 hours, potentially important differences in efficacy among medications could be missed.
+To address this, we obtained data from the trials of ubrogepant that were designed in a way that could permit a blinded evaluation of the initial study drug out to four hours.
+However, the magnitude and duration of any delayed benefit of these drugs remains uncertain.

 Limitations of current therapies including triptans has led to considerable interest in new therapies for acute treatment of migraine.
 How helpful these new drugs will be over time for these patients in terms of effectiveness and tolerance is uncertain.
 Though potentially an option for those with absolute or relative contraindications to triptans, such as heart disease, there is little clinical information on the safety of these new therapies for these individuals.

 Since most data presented results of these drugs for treatment of a single migraine attack, it is uncertain about their outcomes when used over time for repeated attacks.
 Important long-term outcomes such as the effect of these medications on potentially decreasing the frequency of migraine attacks, the occurrence of medication overuse headaches, and the need for other therapies such as opioids and barbiturates are currently not known.
 It is hoped that having more treatments for migraine can reduce use of opioids and thus the risk for opioid misuse.